nyc-crh/site/content/gallery/community-control-march.md

 questions:
 - What do you see in this photo?
 What questions do you have?
 - What do you think “self-determination” means in the context of education?
 How are “self-determination” and community control of schools connected?
 - Why would activists choose to participate in a march?
-How is this kind of protest similar to or different than others, such as boycotts, legal suits, petitions, or others?
+How is this kind of protest similar to or different than others, such as boycotts, legal suits, petitions, etc?
 ---

 {{< in-progress >}}